Eastern Corridor Junction Improvements Scheme (Plymouth Road)

 Plymouth Road - Hand Car Wash to Dingle Road [PDF, 1.1MB]

 Cot Hill at Merafield Road

 Traffic Regulation Order (TRO) Consultation

-Public consultation on the changes to TROs in the scheme area as a result of the scheme is now underway.
-Details of the changes and how to comment can be found here.
+Public consultation on the changes to TROs in the scheme area as a result of the scheme has now closed.

 When will the works start?

-Advance works are currently underway with the main works planned to start from July.
+Advance works are currently underway with the main works planned to start from early in the new year.